-- Computerized X-ray tomography (CT) was used for the better characterization of local changes in the density of the 15 carbonate rocks, which would reflect their degree of lithification.
-A darker colour in the tomographic cross-section image of the sample represents lower attenuation and thus lower density and higher porosity.
-The most apparent feature of the CT image is the localized enhancement of density around the burrow (Fig. 3, 4).
+most apparent feature of the CT image is the localized enhancement of density around the burrow (Figs. 3 and 4).
 The shapes of the area with higher density around the holes are triangular, quadrangular, hexagonal, round or irregular (Fig. 3b, c).
-The integrated density profiles extracted from the tomographic cross-section images make the contrast of density change around the burrow clearer (Fig. 3d). - 20 The 3D reconstruction of the sample by CT exhibits the density enhancement around the burrow, which is consistent with the brightness enhancement around the burrow, as shown in hand specimen (Fig. 4).
+The integrated density profiles extracted from the tomographic cross-sectional images make the contrast of density change around the burrow clearer (Fig. 3d).
+The 3-D reconstruction of the sample by CT exhibits the density enhancement around the burrow, which is consistent with the brightness enhancement around the burrow, as shown in the hand specimen (Fig. 4).
 The statistical analysis of the density data of 113 burrows (Fig. 5) provides robust evidence for density enhancement around the burrows, illuminating the significant influence of bioturbation in lithification.
 In addition, the results of CT also show that density is generally higher at the bottom than at the top of the carbonate rocks (Fig. 4c).

-25 4.
-3 Mineralogy
+4.3 Mineralogy

-Based on XRD and elemental analyses, these rock samples consisted almost entirely of calcite and detectable quartz and halite, which are typical for deep-sea chalk defined as soft, pure, earthy, fine-textured, usually white to light gray or buff limestone of marine origin, consisting almost wholly (90-99%) of calcite, formed mainly by the accumulation of calcareous tests of floating microorganisms (chiefly foraminifers) and comminute remains of calcareous algae (such as coccoliths and lithification history of carbonate rocks is less than 5 Ma (Pliocene-Recent) old.
-Therefore, the carbonate deposits on the SWIR could represent bioclastic deposition from the "biogenic bloom", which was the productivity related event in a large part of Indian Ocean during the middle Miocene to the early Pliocene (Singh et al., 2012; Rai and Singh, 2001; Gupta et al., 2004; Arumugm et al., 2014).
+Based on XRD and elemental analyses, these rock samples consisted almost entirely of calcite and detectable quartz and halite, which are typical for deep-sea chalk defined as soft, pure, earthy, and fine-textured; usually white to light gray or buff limestone of marine origin, consisting almost wholly (90%-99%) of calcite; formed mainly by the ac-